 Born: Sept.
-6, 1963 in Beaumont, Texas
+6, 1963 Beaumont, Texas

-For ten years Chesnutt honed his talents in Beaumont honky-tonks like Cutter's, Doc Holliday's and Get Down Brown's.
+For ten years, Chesnutt honed his talents in Beaumont honky-tonks like Cutter's, Doc Holliday's, and Get Down Brown's.
 Finally, in 1990, he recorded a song he had found in Nashville called "Too Cold at Home" for the Cherry label.
 As a testament to Chesnutt's talent, fellow East Texan and future duet partner, George Jones, wrote the liner notes for the critically heralded, platinum-certified debut album.
 "This boy from Beaumont is the real deal," Jones declared proudly.
 On July 20, 1990, "Too Cold at Home" reached number 2 on the country music charts, leading to a contract with MCA Records.

-Subsequent releases such as "Brother Jukebox," "Blame it on Texas," "Your Love is a Miracle," "Broken Promise Land," and "Old Flames Have New Names" were all top ten recordings and "I'll Think of Something" reached number 1 during the summer of 1992.
+Subsequent releases such as "Brother Jukebox," "Blame it on Texas," "Your Love is a Miracle," "Broken Promise Land," and "Old Flames Have New Names" were all top ten recordings, and "I'll Think of Something" reached number 1 during the summer of 1992.
 In 1993, Chesnutt received the "Horizon" Award from the Country Music Association.
 Since his debut, the country baritone has racked up ten Number One singles and three platinum album awards.

 Chestnutt has stated that during his latter years at Decca and MCA, he was constantly pressured by label heads to record more mainstream-friendly country-pop songs instead of the neotraditional country for which Chestnutt is known.
 He also said that some of the tracks on Savin' the Honky Tonk were songs that the major labels had rejected and that he would "rather sell 100,000 albums [of traditional country], than 6 million of something I wasn't happy with."